 Cleaning Efficiency Index (CEI) – The Cleaning Efficiency Index combines a product’s abrasivity level (RDA) with the cleaning ability (PCR) into one number that tells us how efficiently a product can clean our teeth.

-The CEI range is from 0 – 100, with 100 being a perfect score of efficiency.
-The highest number we’ve found in the literature is for white kaolin clay, which has a CEI score of 98 (now you know why we use this specific type of clay in Shine).
+The CEI range is typically from 0 – 2, and the higher the number, the better the cleaning efficiency.
+The highest number we’ve found in the literature was for a finished formula containing white kaolin clay, which is why we use this specific type of clay in Shine.

 The common path to tooth whitening